 photo credit: Brücke-Osteuropa

 I used to always fly into Frankfurt and then take a train or rental car to my final destination.
-But recently I’ve found that it often doesn’t cost any more (and sometimes it actually costs less) to fly directly into cities like Munich, Hamburg, Berlin, Düsseldorf or Stuttgart when booking my international flight.
+But recently I’ve found that it’s often easier (and sometimes actually costs less) to fly directly into other cities – Munich, Hamburg, Berlin, Düsseldorf or Stuttgart, for example – when booking my international flight.

 Getting Around Germany

 German cities are very walkable, so it’s easy to get around by foot.
-And, if you’d like to bike around like a local, there are places to rent bikes around town or maybe even at your hotel or AirBnB.
-If you’re more interested in say one afternoon of biking, try a city bike tour!
+And, if you’d like to bike around like a local, there are lots of places to rent bikes around town or maybe even at your hotel or AirBnB.
+If you’re more interested in just one afternoon of biking, try a city bike tour!

 A few transportation tips:

-- For the best train ticket prices book your ticket in well in advance.
+- For the best train ticket prices book your ticket in well in advance through Deutsche Bahn.
 Note: if you pre-purchase your ticket at the lowest price you have to take the train you booked.
 If you miss that train, you have to buy another ticket.

 - If you don’t mind taking slower regional trains you can get some really cheap group tickets.
 You may not want to use these tickets to go from, say Munich to Hamburg, but they’re great for day trips.

-- Busses are often less expensive than the train (though not quite as comfortable).
+- Busses are often less expensive than the train (though not quite as comfortable and often slower).

 - There are Eurail options for Germany, and they’re a great choice if you value flexibility over price.

 - If you plan to rely on public transportation in the cities you visit, buy a day pass (or perhaps a multi-day or week pass) rather than individual tickets.
 Also check to see if there are group day tickets or if young kids can ride free.
 Note: there’s often a small additional fee to bring a bike or a large amount of luggage on public transportation.